epics-modules/lua/documentation/adding_libraries.md

         luaRegisterFunction("bar", l_bar);
     }

 Then, you can call the function bar in the lua shell.
+Since these functions are not part of any library, you don't need to use *require* to load them.